Dell Laptop

 Pull out the optical drive.

-Dell Latitude 3440 features Panasonic UJ8C2 optical drive.
+The Dell Latitude 3440 comes with a Panasonic UJ8C2 optical drive.

-Remove two screws securing the hard drive and remove it.
+Remove the two screws securing the hard drive, then remove the hard drive.

 The Dell Latitude 3440 comes with an HGST 500GB 5400 RPM hard drive.